niku1991/bitget-trading-bot/README.md

 ## Features

 - **API Integration**: Secure integration with Bitget's API for USDT-M futures trading
-- **API Endpoint Discovery**: Automatically finds working API endpoints even when Bitget changes their API structure
+- **Adaptive API Handling**: Automatically tests multiple API endpoints to adapt to Bitget API changes
 - **Risk Management**: Limits position sizes based on account balance and configurable risk parameters
 - **Partial Take-Profit Strategy**: Takes profit at 50% of target and moves stop-loss to break-even
 - **Position Monitoring**: Tracks positions and provides alerts, especially as they approach the 24-hour mark